ADVOCACY & INTERSECTIONALITY

 Key initiatives include:

-The Legal Tea Book Club - A relaxed and inclusive space for students to discuss anything and everything legal - from current events to historic cases - through an intersectional and critical lens.
+The Legal Tea Sessions - A relaxed and inclusive space for students to discuss anything and everything legal - from current events to historic cases - through an intersectional and critical lens.
+We invite notable academics and authors to discuss their works with us in depth.

 Mana Wāhine Committee Representation - Our Advocacy Officers sit on Women in Law’s internal Mana Wāhine Committee, helping ensure our work is accountable to the values of manaakitanga, intersectionality, and kaupapa Māori.

-Through this kaupapa-led work, our Advocacy Team fosters a culture of collective care, critical thinking, and courage - making Women in Law not just a network, but a movement.
+Through this kaupapa-driven work, our Advocacy team fosters a culture of collective care, critical thinking, and courage, making Women in Law not just a network, but a movement.

 Legal Tea

-Examining intimate partner violence: a discussion with Julia Tolmie.
+Examining intimate partner violence: a discussion with Julia Tolmie and Denise Wilson

 TBD